beve-org/beve/README.md

 ## Header

-The value begins with a byte header.
+Every value begins with a byte header.
 Any unspecified bits must be set to zero.

 > Wherever all caps `HEADER` is used, it describes this header.